springernature/vpat/nature.md

 <tr>
 <td>302.7 With Limited Manipulation</td>
 <td>Partially Supports</td>
 <td>This product supports standard input mechanisms such as keyboards, pointing devices, and speech input.
 Fine motor control and simultaneous actions are not required to operate this product.
-Third party scripts may inject content that is difficult to use without a pointing device.</td>
+Third-party scripts may inject content that is difficult to use without a pointing device.</td>
 </tr>
 <tr>
 <td>302.8 With Limited Reach and Strength</td>
 <td>Partially Supports</td>
 <td>This product supports standard input mechanisms such as keyboards, pointing devices, and speech input.
-Third party scripts may inject content that is difficult to use without a pointing device.</td>
+Third-party scripts may inject content that is difficult to use without a pointing device.</td>
 </tr>
 <tr>
 <td>302.9 With Limited Language, Cognitive, and Learning Abilities</td>
 <td>Partially Supports</td>
 <td>The pages of this product generally have a consistent presentation with clear labels, titles, and accessible names for controls.
-Third party scripts may inject content with inconsistent or absent labelling of interface components.</td>
+Third-party scripts may inject content with inconsistent or absent labelling of interface components.</td>
 </tr>
 </tbody>
 </table>